textbox background Search

 There is no limit on the amount of credit that can be used from an uncompleted and expired master’s degree program toward the completion of a credential offered through TRU-OL.

-1. Students applying for transfer credit are required to complete and submit the Program Admission/Transfer Credit form, with applicable fees, and arrange for the submission of supporting documents (official transcripts).
+1. Students applying for transcript assessment are required to complete and submit the Program Admission form, with applicable fees, and arrange for the submission of supporting documents (official transcripts).

-3. If application for credit is being made for courses taken outside BC, a course syllabus or calendar from the institution is to be included.
+3. If application for transcript assessment is being made for courses taken outside BC, a course syllabus or calendar from the institution may be required.
 Course syllabuses or calendars in a language other than English must be translated to English at the student’s expense.

 4. Students submitting documents from institutions outside Canada may be required to have their documents evaluated by an accredited international credential evaluation service such as www.bcit.ca/ices.

-5. The appropriate credit assessment fee must accompany all requests for assessment of transfer credit involving documents originating both within and outside BC.
-Documents from Yukon institutions listed in the Online Transfer Guide are treated as being from BC.
-(Permanent residents of BC who have completed secondary/high school courses in BC and are applying for transfer credit toward an ABE credential are exempt from this fee.)
+5. The appropriate transcript assessment fee must accompany all requests involving documents originating both within and outside BC.
+Documents from Yukon institutions listed in the online BC Transfer Guide are treated as being from BC.
+(Note: Permanent residents of BC who have completed secondary/high school courses in BC and are applying for transfer credit toward an ABE credential are exempt from this fee.)

-6. Assessment of transfer credit does not commence until all required fees have been received with all transcripts declared on the Program Admission/Transfer Credit form.
+6. Assessment of transcripts does not commence until all required fees have been received with all transcripts declared on the Program Admission form

 7. Fees are non-refundable and cannot be applied toward any other assessment fee charged by TRU-OL.

-8. No further credit assessment fees are charged to registered students who have been issued a Letter of Permission or where prior agreement has been reached between institutions, except for cases in which a student requests to have transfer credit assessed against a different credential.
+8. No further assessment fees are charged to registered students who have been issued a Letter of Permission or where prior agreement has been reached between institutions, except for cases in which a student requests to have transcripts assessed against a different credential.